After Roaccutane for 6 months.

 4. Forms for blood tests (liver function tests, Cholesterol and Triglyceride).
 The tests need to be done fasting - no eating and drinking after 10pm and blood tests taken the following morning.

-5. Secure appointment for one month
+5. Secure appointment for one month (live or on-line)

 LOST YOUR DIARY?
 DOWNLOAD A COPY HERE